 Patients should also be aware that in rare cases, a direct blow can actually dislodge the corneal flap, even years later.
 High-contact athletes who are likely to sustain direct hits to or near the eyes, like basketball players or wrestlers, may want to ask about LASIK alternatives like photorefractive keratectomy, or PRK, which reshapes the existing surface of the cornea.
 While the initial healing time takes longer, with three or four days before the corrected vision kicks in, the results are soon equal to LASIK.

 It’s true that professional athletes may find it difficult to take extended recovery time.

 But it’s essential to avoid injury and irritation if you want to fully take advantage of the benefits of your surgery.
 And all patients should avoid submerging their head in water for two weeks after the surgery, so swimmers should be aware of this limitation.

 Get in Touch

-If you’re ready to see game-changing results, call Swagel Wootton Eye Institute to schedule a FREE LASIK consultation.
+If you’re ready to see game-changing results, call Swagel Wootton Eye Institute to schedule a FREE LASIK consultation at our Mesa or Chandler locations.
 Our experts work with athletes of all levels and will make the best recommendation for your individual lifestyle needs.